zgiles/mukluk/README.md

 If using Redis, no work needs to be done, mukluk will create keys on the fly and prefix them with "mukluk:"

 ## Usage / Config
 mukluk currently pulls its config from the file config.toml, in the same folder as the binary.
 Fill in the config details.
+The sample config file is in the `docs/` folder
-Then run `./mukluk` Logging is to STDERR and pretty verbose.
+Then run `./mukluk`
+Logging is to STDERR and pretty verbose.
-Optionally make some type of startup script, or wait until I do it. (see TODOs)
+Optionally make some type of startup script. ( or wait until I do it.. see TODOs)

 ## KNOWN ISSUES
 * Redis plugin may be a bit behind.. mysql should be the only properly working one for now